 “I recommend the Blossom Cup to all my friends.
 I’ve been using it for a year now and couldn’t be happier with it.
 It feels more comfortable to insert than some of the stiffer cups.”

 “Someone finally made the perfect menstrual cup!
-For some reason, the Blossom Menstrual Cup didn’t leak.
-I’ve tried the more expensive cups like the MoonCup and the Diva Cup but they just didn’t work well for me.
+For some reason, the Blossom just didn’t leak, when others didn’t work well for me.
 Thankfully, I didn’t give up too soon and found the menstrual cup that works for me.”

 “The Blossom Cup is better than some of the more popular cups out there.
 It’s also cheaper, which I appreciate since I’m on a pretty strict budget.
 It’s a nice economical choice for someone who doesn’t want to spend $30+ on a cup that might not fit.”